WilliamTjonndal/IT3212/assignment4/Group 25.md

   <em>Figure 11: HSV histograms of forest images</em>
 </p>

-Table 3 shows how many potentially miscategorized images the algorithm detected in each category.
+Table 4 shows how many potentially miscategorized images the algorithm detected in each category.
 Figures 12–17 show, for each category, the 40 images whose labels disagree most with their neighbors according to the KNN-based neigboor difference threshold explained earlier.
 This means that those images are most likely to differ from their assigned class label.
 These are the images most likely to be mislabeled relative to their assigned class.
-Despite KNN flagging 149 suspicious images in the mountains category, closer inspection revealed an even larger number of truly miscategorized images in the glacier class, as shown in Figure 12.
+Despite KNN flagging 149 suspicious images in the mountains category, closer inspection revealed that these were not actually miscategorized.
+However, as shown in Figure 12 the glacier class did actually have many misclassified images.
 We therefore manually inspected the glacier folder and removed 63 images from this category.

-We could have experimented with other parameter setting to detect more suspicious images, but we chose not to, since this method was only intended as a tool to highlight candidates for manual inspection.
+We could have experimented with other parameter settings to detect more suspicious images, but we chose not to, since this method was only intended as a tool to highlight candidates for manual inspection.
 Our goal was to identify which types of miscategorized images appeared most frequently, not to develop a fully optimized automatic detector, so further tuning of the algorithm would have been unnecessarily demanding.
 The method suggested that miscategorized images were most prevalent in the glacier category.

 In total, we removed 63 miscategorized images from the glacier category, most of which were images of flowers, animals, forest scenes, indoor environments, or lakes, and some are shown in figure 12.
 We acknowledge that some noisy or mislabeled data may still remain in the dataset, but we consider this acceptable given that the KNN results suggest only a small number of additional suspicious cases in the other categories, and that further cleaning would require substantial manual effort.
 We also chose not to reassign the removed glacier images to other categories, since many did not clearly belong to any of the predefined classes and they represent only a very small fraction of the overall dataset.